 History

-Before European settlers, Kenosha Pass was often used by Ute Indians headed towards hunting grounds near modern-day Fairplay, Colorado.
+Before European settlers, Kenosha Pass was often used by Ute Indians headed toward hunting grounds near modern-day Fairplay, Colorado.
 During the gold rush, the pass was traversed by prospectors hoping to find gold in the same area.
 In 1879, the Colorado Silver Boom began and the trail over Kenosha Pass was widened to accommodate wagons heading west.

 In 1879, the Denver, South Park and Pacific Railroad was completed, allowing massive amounts of materials and ore to be transported to and from the South Park mining communities.
 The original tracks were eventually dismantled in 1938.
 Today, US 285 follows the same route where the railroad was built over Kenosha Pass.